-Increased closed-loop biomass under the CES may result in more significant land use changes as existing agricultural, pastoral, or forest land is converted to bio-fuel crops.
-189 A large scale shift of agricultural land from food crops to energy crops may impact food prices or drive the expansion of agriculture to currently forested land.
-To the extent that pastoral land, marginal land, or land currently cultivating food crop is converted to energy crops, increased biofuels may positively impact native wildlife, as many biofuels have a higher wildlife quality than traditional agricultural crops.
-190 For example, the predominant energy crop in New York State consists of fast growing willow trees.
+Increased closed-loop biomass under the CES may result in more significant land use changes as existing agricultural, pastoral, or forest land is converted to bio-fuel crops,203 A large scale shift of agricultural land from food crops to energy crops may impact food prices or drive the expansion of agriculture to currently forested land.
+However, negative impacts may be mitigated by NYSDEC regulations which require that biomass be sustainably harvested.
+For example, under the RPS program, biomass obtained from forest resources must meet state guidelines for sustainable harvesting.204 To the extent that pastoral land, marginal land, or land currently cultivating food crop is converted to energy crops, increased biofuels may positively impact native wildlife, as many biofuels have a higher wildlife quality than traditional agricultural crops.205 For example, the predominant energy crop in New York State consists of fast growing willow trees.
 There are currently 1,200 acres of land in New York dedicated to willows for energy use.
 When properly managed, these crops can increase wildlife diversity and protect riparian habitats compared to traditional agricultural crops.
-DOE estimates that about 190 million acres of land in the United States is available for energy crops such as switchgrass, poplar trees, and willow trees.
-191 One hectare of land area dedicated to willow trees can produce enough fuel to generate approximately 16 MWh annually.
-192 The Northeast has an estimated two million hectares of marginal land no longer used for agriculture that could be suitable for biomass production.
+DOE estimates that about 190 million acres of land in the United States is available for energy crops such as switchgrass, poplar trees, and willow trees.206 One hectare of land area dedicated to willow trees can produce enough fuel to generate approximately 16 MWh annually.207 The Northeast has an estimated two million hectares of marginal land no longer used for agriculture that could be suitable for biomass production.
 Willow trees also take up nutrients and heavy metals and may be used to effectively treat a number of waste sources including municipal waste, sewage sludge, and distillery effluent.